Sony Alpha a6600 Review:

 The colors and pictures were accurate to life.

-However, the indoor test still image lacked the crispness of my outdoor images and was oversaturated.
+However, the indoor test still image lacked the crispness of my outdoor pictures and was oversaturated.

 My photographs were clear, bright, and sharp when taken outside in good lighting.